Cleverconnection/ctfd_career/README.md

 ## Licença

-Distribuído sob a licença MIT (mesma licença do projeto original).
-Autoria CECyber / Equipe CTF-Platform.
+Distribuído sob a licença MIT (mesma licença do projeto original). forked from Bitbl4ck/ctfd_career Thank you!